zqcarlos/SI507-HW6/README.md

 * In answering questions, please make sure the formatting is clear to read and that you have updated the names of everyone who worked with you, with your name first (see below).

-* In answering questions, assume all of the answers include a *explain briefly* -- you do NOT have to, and should not, write extended paragraphs.
+* In answering questions, assume all of the questions include a *explain briefly* note -- you do NOT have to, and should not, write extended paragraphs.
 Be as concise as you can and explain in your own words.
+Don't worry about "whether it's enough" -- just worry about conveying your understanding so you can read it later, or even give it to someone else, and the answers will help/make sense.

 * It is not acceptable to copy and paste answers from the internet and submit them as your own.
 If you cite things, make sure you provide a citation, including to links.
 If you get information from a resource and rephrase it so you're basically explaining an idea, that's just fine for an explanatory purpose in this assignment, but you *must* cite any quotes or examples that aren't yours.